-You are engaged to marry the love of your life, and now it’s time to pick a wedding date – the date that you will get married on.
-Who knows choosing a wedding date could be so dang hard!
+You are engaged to marry the love of your life, and now it’s time to pick a wedding date – the date that you will get married.
+Who knows, choosing a wedding date could be so dang hard!
 I mean, all you have to do is just look at the calendar and pick a date when you and your love are free, right?
 Wrong!
 Double wrong!!!!
 It may seem like this is an easy task.
 Still, many couples find it hard to select a date for their wedding because they don’t realize that there are some things to consider before picking a date.

 So, let’s just dive right in – here are 7 things to consider before you pick your wedding date: